 \subsection{Photometric metallicity from J-PLUS data}

 In this section, we highlight the impact of the improved calibration in the estimation of the photometric metallicity from J-PLUS DR2 data.
-As in other sections, we use the $u$ band as example, but similar results are obtained with J-PLUS passbands $J0378$ and $J0395$, which are the most sensitive to metallicity.
+As in other sections, we use the $u$ band as an example, but similar results are obtained with J-PLUS passbands $J0378$ and $J0395$, which are the most sensitive to metallicity.

-We started by computing the final ZSL in the $(u-r)_0$ versus $(g-i)_0$ space as in Sect.~\ref{sec:ZSL}, but using the final J-PLUS DR2 calibrated magnitudes.
-Following \citet{yuan15}, we modelled the $(u-r)_0$ locus with a fourth degree polynomial in $(g-i)_0$ and [Fe/H].
-The resulting model in those bins with data was normalized to the expected locus at [Fe/H] = -0.225 dex, as shown in the {\it left panel} of Fig.~\ref{fig:zsl_final}.
+We started by computing the final ZSL in the $(u-r)_0$ versus $(g-i)_0$ space, as in Sect.~\ref{sec:ZSL}, but using the final J-PLUS DR2 calibrated magnitudes.
+Following \citet{yuan15}, we modeled the $(u-r)_0$ locus with a fourth-degree polynomial in $(g-i)_0$ and [Fe/H].
+The resulting model in those bins with data was normalized to the locus at [Fe/H] = -0.225 dex, as shown in the {\it left panel} of Fig.~\ref{fig:zsl_final}.
 The curvature in the locus is evident.

 We compared the J-PLUS ZSL with the results from \citet{yuan15} using SDSS photometry.
-They provide the metallicity-dependent stellar locus $(u-g)_0$ and $(g-r)_0$ as a function of $(g-i)_0$ and [Fe/H].
-We combined both loci to obtain the $(u-r)_0$ variation and normalized again to the expected locus at [Fe/H]$ = -0.225$ dex.
+They provide the metallicity-dependent stellar loci $(u-g)_0$ and $(g-r)_0$ as a function of $(g-i)_0$ and [Fe/H].
+We combined both loci to obtain the $(u-r)_0$ variation and normalized again to the locus at [Fe/H]$ = -0.225$ dex.
 The result is presented in the {\it right panel} of Fig.~\ref{fig:zsl_final}.
-We find a close agreement between both studies, that obtain similar structures and general variations for the ZSL.
-The discrepancies, at 0.04 mag level, are expected because of the different photometric systems used (J-PLUS versus SDSS).
+We found a close agreement between both studies, which present similar structures.
+The discrepancies, at the 0.04 mag level, are expected because of the different photometric systems used (J-PLUS versus SDSS).

 After checking our final ZSL with the results in \citet{yuan15}, we aim to test the impact of the calibration in the photometric metallicities estimated from J-PLUS DR2.
-We decided to compute the J-PLUS photometric metallicities using the simplest offset model, relating the $(u-r)_0$ colour distance to the reference locus at [Fe/H]$ = -0.225$ dex with a [Fe/H] measurement.
-We used $144\,375$ stars in common with LAMOST and with $0.1 \leq (g-i)_0 \leq 1.6$ to map the relation between colour and metallicity.
-The comparison between J-PLUS and LAMOST metallicities has a dispersion of $\sigma = 0.14$ dex.
+We decided to compute the J-PLUS photometric metallicities using the simplest offset model, relating the $(u-r)_0$ color distance to the reference locus at [Fe/H]$ = -0.225$ dex with a metallicity measurement.
+We used $144\,375$ stars in common with LAMOST and with $0.1 \leq (g-i)_0 \leq 1.6$ to map the relation between color and metallicity.
+The comparison between J-PLUS and LAMOST metallicities had a dispersion of $\sigma = 0.14$ dex.
 We stress that the goal of this section is just to illustrate the net improvement of the photometric calibration.
-We expect to get better metallicity estimates from the whole twelve-band J-PLUS photometry \citep[e.g.][]{whitten19}.
+We expect to obtain better metallicity estimates from the whole twelve-band J-PLUS photometry \citep[e.g.,][]{whitten19}.